What is Mispricing?

 Mispricing in the Market

 - The probability that an asset is mispriced increases with the total number of mispriced assets in the market.
-A lot of commonalities exists between the deviation of asset prices and their fundamental values.
-It shows that with mispricing, there is a level of systematic risk for investors in financial markets.
+A lot of commonalities exist between the deviation of asset prices and their fundamental values.
+With mispricing, there is a level of systematic risk for investors in financial markets.
 Along with the systematic risks, mispricing can cause detrimental effects in markets through the destabilization of dealer funding costs.

-- The direct correlation between mispricing and dealer funding costs show that investors face capital constraints in financial markets.
+- The direct correlation between mispricing and dealer funding costs shows that investors face capital constraints in financial markets.
 The constraints are the primary reason for the mispricing of stocks in the market.

-- Although the principle states that asset prices should be equal to the present value of the cash flows, mispricing proves that asset prices are often driven by factors that are unrelated to the cash flow or discount rate of the stocks.
+- Although the one price principle states that asset prices should be equal to the present value of future cash flows, mispricing proves that asset prices are often driven by factors that are unrelated to the cash flow or discount rate of the securities.

 Reasons for the Divergence in Asset Prices

-Many theoretical models exist to a reason why the prices of assets diverge from their fundamental values.
+Many theoretical models exist to explain why the prices of assets diverge from their fundamental values.
 It can be due to financial, capital, or liquidity constraints.
 They are described as follows: